Ecpy/ecpy_ext_demo/README.md

 - setup.py : This is the installation file.
 You should edit the name of the project, and other informations as you see fit.
-Note that following the main Ecpy project the authors are listed in the AUTHORS file and the licence is set to BSD.
-By default, the package declare an extension to the entry point 'ecpy_package_extension' which to the 'list_manifests' function found into the \_\_init\_\_.py module of the ecpy_ext_demo package.
+Note that following the main Exopy project the authors are listed in the AUTHORS file and the licence is set to BSD.
+By default, the package declare an extension to the entry point 'exopy_package_extension' which to the 'list_manifests' function found into the \_\_init\_\_.py module of the exopy_ext_demo package.
 You can make it point to any function of your choice or leave the default setting.
   For more details about the working of setup scripts please refer to the setuptools documentation.